Lionsberg/jppb/The Builder's Path - A Decade to a New World/Chapter Nine - The Great Turning.md

 **Unprecedented Flourishing**

 The Great Turning was characterized by an unprecedented flourishing of human and ecological well-being.
-Communities that had adopted The System and The Prototype saw not only a resurgence of natural ecosystems but also a renaissance of human potential.
-The abundance once dreamt of became a reality, as scarcity gave way to sustainable prosperity and cultural deserts bloomed into havens of art, science, and spiritual exploration.
+Communities that had adopted The System and The Prototype and dismantled corruption and injustice saw not only a resurgence of natural ecosystems but also a renaissance of human potential.
+The abundance once dreamt of became a reality, as scarcity gave way to sustainable prosperity and cultural deserts bloomed into havens of art, science, and creative exploration.

 **The Dawn of a New Era**